wbosley/Scheduler/README.md

 The form on the right labelled "Form for adding breaks" can be used to add breaks into your next schedule.
 To add a break, fill in the form with the details of your desired break and press "create break".
 To add multiple breaks, change the details that you previously entered into the break form and press "create break" again.
 These breaks will be applied to your generated schedule when you press "schedule tasks".
 The break form can be seen below.

-NOTE: PLEASE DO NOT PRESS THE "Schedule break(s)" BUTTON.
+<i>NOTE: PLEASE DO NOT PRESS THE "Schedule break(s)" BUTTON.
 This is a button for testing, and will refresh your page and reset anything you have inputted into the website.
-The breaks you have submitted by pressing "create break" will be scheduled in automatically upon pressing "schedule tasks".
+The breaks you have submitted by pressing "create break" will be scheduled in automatically upon pressing "schedule tasks".</i>

 <img src="Images/breaks.png" width = "300">